Anastasy Vonsiatsky: Military career

-Traveling through Constantinople and France, Vonsyatsky arrived in the United States in 1922.
-In March 1930, Vonsyatsky was given an American reserve officer's commission and appointed a first lieutenant of the United States Army Reserve; the military commission would eventually expire in 1935.
+Leaving the White Army's stronghold in the Crimean Peninsula with the departing forces of General Wrangel, Vonsiatsky was evacuated to western Europe in 1920.
+Traveling through Constantinople and France, Vonsiatsky arrived in the United States in 1922.
+In March 1930, Vonsiatsky was given an American reserve officer's commission and appointed a first lieutenant of the United States Army Reserve; the military commission would eventually expire in 1935.

 Political activity

-Forming political connections within the émigré circles after establishing himself outside Russia, Vonsyatsky was, at one point in the interwar period, a leader of the Russian Fascist Organization, an initially independent movement that later became closely associated with the Manchuria-based Russian Fascist Party (RFP).
-Vonsyatsky split from the RFP in 1933.
+Forming political connections within the émigré circles after establishing himself outside Russia, Vonsiatsky was, at one point in the interwar period, a leader of the Russian Fascist Organization, an initially independent movement that later became closely associated with the Manchuria-based Russian Fascist Party (RFP).
+Vonsiatsky split from the RFP in 1933.
 On March 10, 1933, he founded the Russian National Revolutionary Labor and Workers Peasant Party of Fascists (also referred to as the All Russian National Revolutionary Party, or the All-Russian National Revolution Toilers and Worker Peasants Fascist Party (VRO)), another anti-Soviet and anti-communist organization.
-The headquarters were established at the Vonsyatsky estate in Connecticut and published a newspaper called Fashist.
+The headquarters were established at the Vonsiatsky estate in Connecticut and published a newspaper called Fashist.

-Despite earlier publications supplemented by photographs of German soldiers beneath such titles as "The Army of the Holy Swastika" and continuing collaboration with the German-American Bund elements during World War II, in public appeals amid the growing anti-German sentiment of the early 1940s, Vonsyatsky's addresses to his target audience struck a different tone.
-Among other statements, Vonsyatsky wrote:
+Despite earlier publications supplemented by photographs of German soldiers beneath such titles as "The Army of the Holy Swastika" and continuing collaboration with the German American Bund elements during World War II, in public appeals amid the growing anti-German sentiment of the early 1940s, Vonsiatsky's addresses to his target audience struck a different tone.
+Among other statements, Vonsiatsky wrote:

-In 1934, Vonsyatsky's organization merged with the Russian Fascist Party, another fascist political organization led by Konstantin Rodzaevsky and headquartered in Tokyo, Japan.
+In 1934, Vonsiatsky's organization merged with the Russian Fascist Party, another fascist political organization led by Konstantin Rodzaevsky and headquartered in Tokyo, Japan.
 However, they soon parted ways.

-In summer 1940, Vonsyatsky's publications declared the following:
+In summer 1940, Vonsiatsky's publications declared the following:

+In 1942, Sergei Nikitich Ivanov, a representative of Anastasy Vonsiatsky in Berlin, proposed the creation of the Russian National People's Army (RNNA).
+In March 1942, Ivanov met with Field Marshal Günther von Kluge, and received permission to form a Russian military unit from Soviet prisoners of war in Barysaw, Smolensk, Roslavl, and Vyazma.
+The RNNA's leadership told soldiers that their task was, "the fight against Bolshevism and Jewry for the creation of a new Russian state and the restoration of the pre-revolutionary system."